Wreck of SS Admella

 were treated as heroes, especially Captain Greig and the

 crew of the Lady Bird.
-When things had quietened down the
+When things had quietened

-committees appointed in Melbourne, Adelaide and Portland
+down the committees appointed in Melbourne, Adelaide and

-and a donation to the Sailors' Home.
+wreck and a donation to the Sailors' Home.

 In Adelaide the committee used its money for monetary awards